Within each workspace, Squash allows you to perform general actions on the objects consultation page.

 Inserting an Image in a Rich Text Field:

-To insert an image in a rich text field:
+To insert an image in a rich text field in edition mode:

-To add an image locally stored in the user's computer, you must first follow these steps before inserting the image in the text field:
+To add an image locally stored in the user's computer, you can now copy paste it directly in a rich text field.